 For a choice of the best hotels in Nafplio town, check out booking.com.

-Frequently asked questions about things to do in Nafplio
+Frequently asked questions about things to see in Nafplio

 Here are some questions often asked by people visiting Nafplio town: